 In this post I introduce NVIDIA TensorRT for Azure engineers (data scientists).

-Project Brainwave provides hardware accelerated machine learning with FPGA.
+Azure Machine Learning Hardware Accelerated Models (Project Brainwave) provides hardware accelerated machine learning with FPGA.

 In Github tutorial, there are several useful helper classes and functions (with python) which encapsulate boilerplate code to achieve provisioning steps.
 In this post I show you the same steps without these helpers.
 With these steps I hope it helps you to understand new FPGA-enabled services and how it’s working.